suhas-pai/Aphrodite/README.md

 # Aphrodite

 An operating system written in C17 (gnu17), for `x86_64`, `aarch64`, and `riscv64`.
-`loongarch64` is supported but isn't currently functional.
+`loongarch64` is being worked on but isn't currently functional.

 `x86_64` is the most feature complete, while `aarch64` and `riscv64` are catching up

-Migrated from older repository: https://github.com/suhas-pai/operating-system-old Check older repository for full commit history
+Migrated from older repository: <https://github.com/suhas-pai/operating-system-old>
+Check older repository for full commit history

 ## Features

 The project has the implemented all of the following:

 * Has serial UART drivers; `uart8250` on x86_64, riscv64 and `pl011` on aarch64
 * Full abstract virtual memory manager with large page support.
 * Implements `kmalloc()` using a slab allocator.